readium/lcp-specs/notes/lcp-key-retrieval.md

 A usual use case on an OPDS compliant reading app is as follows:

-1. A user launches his reading app.
+1. A user launches his reading app and selects his personal bookshelf.
-1. He selects his personal bookshelf and signs-in.
-On each visible entry a “download” button is shown.
+1. A sign-in screen appears, the user enters his credentials and validates.
+The content of his personal bookshelf appears, with a “download” button on each entry.
 1. The user can immediately download one or more protected publications.
 1. During a certain time, every access to his personal bookshelf is immediately successful.